Waterspout

 Historic Waterspout spotted in Victoria Harbour, Hong Kong: A Rare Meteorological Phenomenon

-On Saturday, September 28, 2024, Hong Kong witnessed a rare and awe-inspiring event as a made an appearance over Victoria Harbour.
+On Saturday, September 28, 2024, witnessed a rare and awe-inspiring event as a made an appearance over Victoria Harbour.
 According to the Hong Kong Observatory, this marked the first recorded occurrence of a in the harbour since records began in 1959.
 The event has left scientists and residents alike fascinated and cautious, highlighting the unpredictable nature of phenomena.

 What is a Waterspout?